romanodesouza/cachebox/README.md

 ```

 Worth saying that when OpenTelemetry gets stable, cachebox will support it.
-For now, bringing you own instrumentation sounds the best approach.

 ## key-based versioning
 Ok, cool, but I prefer key-based versioning so I can visualize better my keyspace.